New to our church

 We also meet every Thursday at 7.30pm for prayer with Reflective Time (2nd Thursday of the month) and Praise & Prayer (3rd Thursday of the month).
 Also out monthly Encounter Service (first Sunday of the month at 6pm) incorporate contemporary praise and Biblical teaching.
 Check our calendar for details.

 What can I expect when I visit?

 When you arrive, you will be welcomed by a member of the door team.
 Let them know if it is your first time and they will get you settled – freshly brewed coffee, tea and juice are available.
 Once in, you will experience lively worship, biblical preaching and friendly people who want to learn more about God, and grow in friendships with one another.

-If you want an earlier start – we have breakfast served at 9.30am followed by a time of prayer for the church, our work, our worship and our people.
+If you want an earlier start – we have prayer in our Upper Room for 9.40am, for the church, our work, our worship and our people.

 Are there groups for my children and teenagers?

 We seek to be a multi-generation church and have people attending from every season of life – pre-primary though to very long retired and everything in between.
 We all meet together as a church family for the first 20 minutes approximately, during which there is a short talk aimed at the younger folk in the church.
 After we have sung praise the children and young adults leave for their own groups.
 All the groups finish at the same time.
 You are then welcome to grab the children and have a tea / coffee / juice after the service as you meet, chat and make new friendships.

 What facilities do you have for those with specific needs?

 If you use a walking aid you can access the church at the side door.
 Once inside, the halls and sanctuary are all on the same level for every service.
 We have a hearing loop and service sheets (with large print version available) are available as well as screen projection.
 Our toilets are accessible to all.